Tertiary education in New Zealand: Other tertiary education organisations

-Private Training Establishments
+Private training establishments

-Private Training Establishments (PTEs) are privately owned firms or NGOs that provide training, usually in a specific niche such as tourism, design or ICT.
+Private training establishments (PTEs) are privately owned firms or NGOs that provide training, usually in a specific niche such as tourism, design or ICT.
 They also provide training to special needs groups or in time frames that support different learner needs, and a significant number offer English language teaching.
 Their tutors are generally drawn from industry rather than academia and the goal for most learners is to reach employment quickly.
 It has been argued that private trainers have the ability to respond quickly to the changing needs of industry.
 Most providers provide courses that are NZQA-accredited; these usually lead to certificates and diplomas, although a small number of PTEs also offer degrees.
 PTE programmes that are NZQA-approved receive government funding subsidies, and students in these programmes are able to access the public student financial support system.
 Private trainers offer an alternative to state schools and many learners prefer the supportive environment of most private trainers.
 Several peak bodies represent this sector, including Independent Tertiary Education New Zealand, Quality Tertiary Institutions, and English New Zealand.